thomasandrew/recruit_senior/README.md

 # recruit_senior
-A website that i made for the hackathib
+A website that i made for the hackathon